truenas/middleware/docs/userguide/freenas_services.rst

 show at the bottom of your browser.
 If you click the console messages area, it will pop-up as a window, allowing you to scroll through the output and to copy messages.
 Watch these messages for errors when you stop and start the problematic service.

-If you would like to read the system logs to get more information about a service failure, open :ref:`Shell` and type :command:`more /var/log/messages`.
+If you would like to read the system logs to get more information about a service failure, type :command:`more /var/log/messages` from the command line.

 .. index:: AFP, Apple Filing Protocol
 .. _AFP: